-2.7 Academic Integrity
+2.6 Academic Integrity

 Academic Integrity is central to an UofT education.
 We will do our best to maintain the integrity of the learning experience.
 Sometimes you may feel like taking shortcuts because you are don't understand the material, are stressed or overworked, don't have time, not doing well, etc. Please don't do it.
-Come see us during Office Hours instead, or go your registrar.
 We report all suspected cases of academic dishonesty to the Department of Economics and SAI.
 The consequences can be very severe.
 It is not worth it.